Effective Collection Email Templates to Speed Up Payments

 As for the content, here are the elements you should always include in your collection emails (or any communication) regarding a late payment:

-• A copy of the original invoice - or at least the invoice reference number (which you can put as an email subject line, too)
+A copy of the original invoice - or at least the invoice reference number (which you can put as an email subject line, too) (in case you're using an image of the invoice in your email, consider resizing the image to focus only on the important details)

-• A personal touch: use at least your client’s name and company mail, so they don’t think it comes from an email list.
+A personal touch: Use at least your client’s name and company mail, so they don’t think it comes from an email list.
 The more personal, the better.
+Additionally, keeping your list updated through email verification ensures your messages reach the right people.

-• Your contact information if they have any questions or queries, as well as your business name, to make sure they know what you’re talking about.
+Your contact information if they have any questions or queries, as well as your business name.
+You can use email signature templates to make sure they know who you are and what you’re talking about.

 Looking for inspiration?
 Have a look at our free content upgrades.